savob/savobajic.ca/content/projects/extracurricular/zephyr.md

 # Overview

-For the Human Powered Vehicles Design Team's (HPVDT) 2019 entry to the American Society of Mechanical Engineers's (ASME) human powered vehicle competiton I was tasked as Head of Electronics to produce an electronics system to control the lights as well as collecting and displaying data to the rider.
+For the Human Powered Vehicles Design Team's (HPVDT) 2019 entry to the American Society of Mechanical Engineers (ASME) human powered vehicle competition I was tasked as Head of Electronics to produce an electronics system to control the lights as well as collecting and displaying data to the rider.

-This was achieved using a custom circuit board I designed in EAGLE that housed an Arduino Nano on the bike which communicated with a mobile phone over Bluetooth to transmit data for the rider to see as well as recieve commands from the rider (for example "turn on the left indicator").
+This was achieved using a custom circuit board I designed in EAGLE that housed an Arduino Nano on the bike which communicated with a mobile phone over Bluetooth to transmit data for the rider to see as well as receive commands from the rider (for example "turn on the left indicator").

 ## Requirements